earthly/website/blog/_posts/2022-09-12-mng-dotfiles-with-git.md

 ### Conclusion

-Centralizing Dotfiles online via a version control tool like Github or Gitlab makes it very easy to synchronize configurations, which helps simplify setup and collaborate, allowing a reference configuration that can be installed on each machine.
+Centralizing Dotfiles online via a version control tool like [Github](/blog/ci-comparison) or [Gitlab](/blog/gitlab-ci)makes it very easy to synchronize configurations, which helps simplify setup and collaborate, allowing a reference configuration that can be installed on each machine.

 As you will have understood, taking an interest in _dotfile_ files is not only reserved for people who want to know the finer cogs of system administration.
 On the contrary, it can allow you to optimize your development environment(s) in order to increase productivity.